We invite you pray with us

-Give wisdom we pray to our church leaders, and the retired clergy who help us in this interregnum.
+Give wisdom we pray to our church leaders, and the retired clergy who help us.
 We thank you for their continued service on our behalf.
 Together with the congregations of all other churches in Shrewsbury, pour out on us all your spirit.
 We pray for a renewal and re-invigoration of our spiritual awareness.
 May we all keep a right sense of priorities as we seek both to announce the Good News of Jesus and his saving grace, and to steward this lovely building for future generations, to the Glory of God.

 May God’s presence fill us and fill every nook and cranny of our buildings with his peace, the peace that passes understanding.
 Like the burning bush that was not consumed, may we and our buildings be enveloped in the refining fire of God’s presence through Jesus, so that we may become beacons of hope, lights in the darkness, as we go about our daily lives.
 Show us, we pray, more ways in which we can serve.